William "Count" Basie Bio

 The Count Basie OrchestraOver the next thirteen years the band toured and recorded relentlessly.
 They established a new home base at the Apollo Theatre in Harlem, playing there regularly several times a year.
 Their recordings, including "One O'clock Jump," "Jumpin' At the Woodside," "Taxi War Dance," and "Lester Leaps In," marked the peak of the Kansas City sound.
 In 1950, financial considerations forced Basie to disband the orchestra, and for the next two years he led small groups of between six and nine pieces, until in 1952 he reorganized the band again.
 The "second" Count Basie Orchestra was just as exciting and vibrant as the first, and perhaps even more important.
 This band toured even more aggressively than the first, but now to several continents as well.
 They played command performances for kings, queens and presidents, and issued a large number of recordings both under Basie's name and as the backing band for various singers, most notably Frank Sinatra.

-After more than thirty years in the business, at an age when most musicians, if they have even lasted that long are coasting on their elder statesman status, Basie made some of his best and best-known work.
+After more than thirty years in the business, at an age when many musicians were coasting on their elder statesman status, Basie made some of his best and best-known work.
 "April in Paris," "Shiny Stockings," "L'il Darling," "Corner Pocket," and even a hit single, "Everyday I Have the Blues," with Big Joe Williams singing, are just some of the monumental works produced by the band during this period.
 For most of his career Basie chose to blend in with his own band, but with a good push from producer Norman Granz, in the last decade or so of his career he made a series of stellar small group recordings with featured guests including the pianist Oscar Peterson, the trumpeter Dizzy Gillespie, the tenor sax player Zoot Sims, and the singers Joe Turner and Eddie "Cleanhead" Vinson.
 When the sixteen-piece big band was stripped down to just a rhythm section and a guest or two, it was impossible not to recognize the full dimensions of Basie's own abilities as a soloist.

 A Legacy of Great JazzOver a sixty-plus year career, William "Count" Basie helped to establish jazz as a serious art form played not just in clubs but in theatres and concert halls.
 He established swing as one of jazz's predominant styles, and solidified the link between jazz and the blues.
 Compared to the more complex, almost symphonic compositions and arrangements of some of the other leading bandleaders and composers of his time, most notably Duke Ellington and Fletcher Henderson, the Basie band's arrangements were usually straightforward "head arrangements," based on a simple riff or melody (the "head") made up and memorized by the band in rehearsal, and later played in performance as the background for soloists.
 The "first" Basie band was without peer in this regard, and many of their tunes began life as head arrangements.